Not sure what you need?

 Result: Key Learning about experiencing and treating ailments, and 9 new delivery and usage solutions that make treatment more pleasant.

-This project began with a client's vision.
+Background: This project began with a client's vision.
 Dr. Steve Wiet is a Consumer Psychologist and recently-retired Global Director of OTC Consumer Sciences at Johnson & Johnson Consumer Products Inc.—McNeil Consumer Healthcare.
 Prior to retirement, he was responsible for leading R&D activities that enhance consumer understanding, translating consumer insights into new healthcare products, and optimizing the aesthetic features of these products.
 He also was a leader in developing and sustaining an innovative R&D culture responsible for driving the generation and commercialization of new healthcare solutions.

 Dr. Wiet has participated in a more than a dozen Ideas To Go projects—15, to be precise.
 His deep understanding of the creative process provided the spark for their latest project—an effort to make the treatment of a common ailment more pleasant.
 And because Johnson & Johnson Consumer Healthcare knows they offer an experience, not just a product, Dr. Wiet envisioned an iterative project with ideas and feedback from creative and articulate consumers throughout the concept development process.